 - 1. My lecture notes, which are available in either of two places: - as a Course Pack, available at the FSU bookstore - online, at my web page as a pdf file - 2.
-The software package Mathematica; a link to where you can download this software is on my web page.

-Recommended materials: I recommend also that you also bring colored pens or pencils, for better note-taking, and a three-ring binder, to keep the notes and other handouts.

-Prerequisite: MATH 230 with a grade of C- or better, or the equivalent.
-This means knowledge of limits, derivatives and integrals for functions of the form y = f(x).

-Course material: Multivariable calculus.
-This means functions of several variables, limits, partial and total derivatives, multiple integrals and vector fields, with applications.

-Learning outcomes: After completing MATH 320, it is my hope and expectation that students will be able to:

-- 1. Solve problems involving conic sections, quadric surfaces, parametric equations and coordinate systems. - 2.
+The software package Mathematica; a link to where you can download this software is on my web page. - Recommended materials: I recommend also that you also bring colored pens or pencils, for better note-taking, and a three-ring binder, to keep the notes and other handouts. - Prerequisite: MATH 230 with a grade of C- or better, or the equivalent.
+This means knowledge of limits, derivatives and integrals for functions of the form y = f(x). - Course material: Multivariable calculus.
+This means functions of several variables, limits, partial and total derivatives, multiple integrals, line integrals and vector fields, with applications. - Learning outcomes: After completing MATH 320, it is my hope and expectation that students will be able to: - 1.
+Solve problems involving conic sections, parametric equations and coordinate systems. - 2.
 Compute and interpret quantities involving vectors, vector-valued functions and vector geometry. - 3.
 Compute limits of vector-valued functions and functions of several variables; determine whether such functions are continuous. - 4.
 Compute quantities related to differentiation of functions of several variables and vector-valued functions. - 5.
-Compute double, triple, and line integrals, and solve problems applying such integrals.

-Grading policy: Homework: 20%.
-Three midterm exams: 18.333% each.
+Compute double, triple, and line integrals, and solve problems applying such integrals. - Grading policy: Homework: 21%.
+Three midterm exams: 18% each.
 Final exam: 25%.
-Grades will be curved at the end of the semester, but an average of 90% guarantees you at least an A-, an average of 80% guarantees you at least a B-, etc.

-Attendance policy: I have no formal attendance policy.
-That said, nothing is more correlated with strong performance in my classes than attendance in lectures.
+Grades will be curved at the end of the semester, but an average of 90% guarantees you at least an A-, an average of 80% guarantees you at least a B-, etc. Historically, in my MATH 320 classes, the lowest A- has been around 80% and the lowest B- has been about 60%. - Attendance policy: I have no formal attendance policy.
+That said, nothing is more correlated with strong performance in my classes than attendance in lectures. - Homework: Most days, a small number of homework problems from my notes will be collected (see the attached calendar for due dates).
+These problems are graded for correctness.
+You can turn in homework in class, during office hours or by putting it in the slot next to my office door marked "MATH 320".
+If you submit your homework late, but before I have graded the assignment, then I accept it without penalty.
+However, if I have already graded the assignment, then late homework is not accepted.

-Homework: There are regular homework assignments, due on the dates listed on attached course calendar.
-Some of the homework consists of lab assignments which will be distributed in class; other homework problems come from the end of each chapter in the lecture notes.
-Both the lab assignments and the homework from the lecture notes make use of Mathematica.

-MATH 320 SECTION 1 SPRING 2024
+Every couple of weeks or so, you will get a lab assignment that makes heavy use of the Mathematica software.
+Due dates for these assignments are on the attached calendar.

+Extra credit: I offer extra credit to students who can identify typos or other errors in the lecture notes, errors in homework answers, etc. (the first student to find each goof gets the credit).
+The more issues you find, the more extra credit you earn.

+My notes contain lots of other homework problems that I won't explicitly assign to you.
+I recommend, but do not require, that you do these problems.
+(If you want to skip some, skip the ones marked with (R) - those are basically repeats of other problems.)
+Occasionally, I will ask if you have done any unassigned problems, and if you have, you can turn those in for extra credit.

-Problems in the notes marked with (\bigstar) are optional, extra credit problems, which are due whenever the assigned problems "pass" them.
-Please turn these in on separate paper from the required problems.
+Also, problems in the notes marked with (\bigstar) are optional, extra credit problems, which are due whenever the assigned problems "pass" them.
+Please turn these in on separate paper from any required problems.